linto-ai/linto-punctuation/README.md

-# LINTO-PLATFORM-PUNCTUATION
+# LINTO-PUNCTUATION
-LinTO-platform-punctuation is a LinTO service for punctuation prediction.
+LinTO-Punctuation is a LinTO service for punctuation prediction.
 It predicts punctuation from raw text or raw transcription.

-LinTO-platform-punctuation can either be used as a standalone punctuation service or deployed as a micro-service.
+LinTO-Punctuation can either be used as a standalone punctuation service or deployed as a micro-service.

 ## Table of content
 * [Prerequisites](#pre-requisites)